 If you enjoy a good game of blackjack, you will definitely want to check out Microgaming’s Pontoon Blackjack Gold Series.
 This online casino card game is a classic twist on blackjack where you face off against the dealer in a multi-hand game with big-win opportunities.

-You can play it online right here at Mummy’s Gold Casino for free or for real money!
+You can play it online right here at Mummy’s Gold Casino in demo mode or for real money!
 Pontoon follows the same rules as blackjack with a few differences in terminology.
 A natural hand (Blackjack) is called pontoon, and players are forced to hit on hands lower than 15.

 The setup for Pontoon Blackjack Gold Series looks very similar to many of Microgaming’s online blackjack games.
 The game consists of single pontoon table with the dealer situated at the top of the table and the player at the bottom.